--You’ll be able to focus more on whatever you are working on.
+-Then you’ll able to focus more on whatever you are working on.

 -You’ll just feel good and the surrounding people will feel it too.

-Creating your Meditation Space
+Creating Your Meditation Space

 When meditating, it is really important to set your own meditation space.
-If you can have your own meditation room at home or in your office that’s even better, If not follow the tips below.
+If you can have your own meditation room at home or in your office that’s even better, if not follow the tips below:

-Getting rid of noise:
+Getting Rid of Noise:

 One of the biggest challenges most people face when meditating is noise distraction.
 When you are just starting out meditating, it seems that any small noise can distract you.
 You are creating more awareness, so you’ll be more aware of all the sounds around you as well as the inner chattering voice within you.
 It will take a while to master the inner chatter.
 However, to help with the noise outside you could use ear plugs or even a sound machine to mask out noises.